10 Money Saving Tips (that actually work)

 Learning from people smarter than me.

-And building those better money habits into my life.
+And building better money habits into my life.

 "Saving is the gap between your ego and your income."